googleapis/google-cloud-ruby/RELEASING.md

    gem, repeat steps 4 through 12 for the `stackdriver` gem.

 1. After your pull request has passed all checks and been approved by reviewers, **Squash and merge** it.
-This will trigger a build on [Kokoro](#Checking-the-status-of-Kokoro-builds), which will create the [release](https://github.com/googleapis/google-cloud-ruby/releases) and build and push the gem to [rubygems](https://rubygems.org/).
-If yoshi-automation reports a failure creating the [release](https://github.com/googleapis/google-cloud-ruby/releases), file a bug on [releasetool's issue tracker](https://github.com/googleapis/releasetool/issues), and [write the release manually](writing-a-release-manually).
+This will trigger a build on [Kokoro](#Checking-the-status-of-Kokoro-builds), which will create the [GitHub release summary](https://github.com/googleapis/google-cloud-ruby/releases) and build and push the gem to [rubygems](https://rubygems.org/).
+If yoshi-automation reports a failure creating the [GitHub release summary](https://github.com/googleapis/google-cloud-ruby/releases), file a bug on [releasetool's issue tracker](https://github.com/googleapis/releasetool/issues), and [write the release manually](writing-a-github-release-summary-manually).
 If yoshi-automation reports that the release build has failed, follow [these steps](#Checking-the-status-of-Kokoro-builds), selecting the Kokoro build titled "Kokoro - Release".

 1. If everything has gone successfully, [yoshi-automation](https://github.com/yoshi-automation) will post twice on the merged PR.
-Once to provide the status and link for the [release](https://github.com/googleapis/google-cloud-ruby/releases), and again to provide the status of the task to publish to [rubygems](https://rubygems.org/).
+Once to provide the status and link for the [GitHub release summary](https://github.com/googleapis/google-cloud-ruby/releases), and again to provide the status of the task to publish to [rubygems](https://rubygems.org/).
 At this point, please delete the branch created by releasetool in step 11(iv).

-1. Verify the [release](https://github.com/googleapis/google-cloud-ruby/releases), making sure that it fits the format of other releases, mirrors the changelog, is tagged to the appropriate commit hash, and is for the correct version.
+1. Verify the [GitHub release summary](https://github.com/googleapis/google-cloud-ruby/releases), making sure that it fits the format of other releases, mirrors the changelog, is tagged to the appropriate commit hash, and is for the correct version.

 1. Verify that the correct version of the gem was published on [rubygems](https://rubygems.org/).